ec-europa/europa-component-library/docs/04-documentation.md

 </details>

-## Step 5: Save updates to the branch
+## Step 3: Save updates to a new branch

 * After you have modified the file, you have to commit the changes to save them in your branch.